quicbit-js/qb-obj/readme.md

     assert.same(map(some_result), {pointer: 7})                       // easier to read

-You can use the key_fn and val_fn, we to build other objects with minimal code:
+You can use the key_fn and val_fn, to build other objects with minimal code:

     var obj = { abc: null, other_data: null, pointer: 7, tags: ['a','b','c'] }
     map(obj, (k, v) => { v && Array.isArray(v) })